chyr-rpg/PairTradingMonitor/README.md

 ## Coverage

-US large/mid-cap stocks across major sectors, plus broad-market and sector ETFs (SPY, QQQ, DIA, XLK, XLF, XLE, XLV, and more) — extended trading-session data, so nothing is missed between the regular close and the next open.
+Top 100 US large stocks across major sectors, plus broad-market and sector ETFs (SPY, QQQ, DIA, XLK, XLF, XLE, XLV, and more) — extended trading-session data, so nothing is missed between the regular close and the next open.

+## Project Status

+PairMonitor is currently operating in a **limited trial stage**.

+The project is not intended to be a permanently free public service.
+Trial access is currently being used to evaluate signal quality, usability, infrastructure requirements and user feedback before a broader subscription release.

+A paid subscription model is planned following the trial stage.

+Final plan features, pricing and access terms will be published through the official PairMonitor subscription page when the commercial service launches.

+Early trial users and founding subscribers may receive separate launch terms.

 ## Getting started